nfleischmann/Gradient-Based-Methods-for-the-Training-of-Neural-Networks/README.md

 # Gradient-Based Methods for the Training of Neural Networks

-> 👨🏻‍🎓 Success This repository contains the work from my bachelor’s thesis, completed under the supervision of [Professor Karsten Urban](https://www.uni-ulm.de/mawi/institut-fuer-numerische-mathematik/institut/mitarbeiter/prof-dr-karsten-urban/) at the Institute of Numerical Mathematics at Ulm University.
-This thesis was my first experience working with neural networks, and it helped me build a solid foundation for my Master’s in Data Science, for which I am very grateful.

 This repository contains the work from my bachelor’s thesis, completed under the supervision of [Professor Karsten Urban](https://www.uni-ulm.de/mawi/institut-fuer-numerische-mathematik/institut/mitarbeiter/prof-dr-karsten-urban/) at the Institute of Numerical Mathematics at Ulm University.
 This thesis was my first experience working with neural networks, and it helped me build a solid foundation for my Master’s in Data Science, for which I am very grateful.

 ![Alt text](assets/stochastic_gradient_descent.png)